canopy-js/canopy-js/README.md

 At the moment there are plugin scripts available for Sublime Text that facilitate editing large bulk files, available in the [sublime repo](https://github.com/canopy-js/sublime).
 Resources for other editors may be added at a later point.

+### Live Rebuilding ###

+Canopy can be given a bulk file and build the site live in the browser.

+The `rebuildCanopy` function is in `dist/rebuild_canopy.js`.
+Running that code will put a `rebuildCanopy` function on the window object which other scripts can use to create and update the Canopy site. `rebuildCanopy` takes one bulk file string argument.
+(See earlier `bulk mode` docs for the format of the bulk string.)

+For an example of how to use the `rebuildCanopy` function you can see the playground code, `playground/src.js`.

 ## Development

 For development, clone the repo and run